kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Metadata.md

 ```

-### Get the actual metadata.
+### Get the Actual Metadata

 Each media entry can have more than one type of metadata objects, called frames.
-In order to receive the one you are interested in you should run through all the entries in Metadata object and check it for instance.
-In next section we will see the list of all available types of metadata.
+To receive the one you are interested in, you'll need to run run through all the entries in the metadata object and check it for instances.
+In the next section, we'll look at the list of all available types of metadata.

 ```
   				//Iterate through all entries in metadata object.